All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Prerequisite: Completion of the second semester of the Veterinary Technician program.

-This is an intermediate pharmacology course for vet technicians designed to teach students how drugs interact and the effect on the musculoskeletal, nervous, integumentary, urinary, and special sense organs.
-Pharmacological calculations will also be reviewed.
-Students will also discuss vaccines.
+This is an intermediate pharmacology course for veterinary technicians designed to teach students how drugs interact and affect the various systems of the body.

 VET 233 Veterinary Pharmacology III